cncf/techdocs/assessments/0008-backstage/backstage-implementation.md

 ## Developer

-The following artifacts need to be written and made findable for developers.
+The following artifacts should be written and made findable for developers.

 1. A getting started guide for developers.
 Provide a clear work path that describes how to:
     1. Downloead and install any necessary software components